elygeo/coseis/doc/sord.rst

 as needed for a fresh install or when the source code has been modified.
 By default, step (4) is skipped, giving the user an opportunity to inspect the run directory prior to launching the job.

-FIXME: UNFINISHED SECTION.

-has been done beforehand, so is skipped.
-cop
-and
-called, a run directory is staged at the location set by the ``rundir`` parameter (``tmp/`` in this case).
-The directory contains the executable and scripts to run the code, and will contain all of the generated output and metadata.
-You may examine the run directory and manually launch the executable from there.
-The job can be run automatically

-Or, submit the job to the batch system

 Field I/O
 ---------